 Anxiety and worry can wreak havoc in every aspect of life.
-Here are 10 ways to get rid of anxiety and overwhelm in 10 minutes or less.
+Here are 10 ways to get rid of anxiety, reduce overwhelm and regain calm.

 In case you’re new to my work then… hi there!
 Happy you stumbled across my site.

 I am a research geek when it comes to health, happiness and success.

 Plus I am a recovered anxiety sufferer, who wrote a book called Instant Calm – with a range of 2 minute meditations.
 Plus I’m the founder of The Anxiety Cure Course with calming tools that have helped many thousands of people around the world.

 I have passionately interviewed our world’s top doctors, aging experts, nutritionists, neuroscientists – and read many thousands of fascinating studies on how to live longer, healthier, younger, calmer, happier.

 10 simple ways to get rid of anxiety and regain calm.